Scientists condemn UK's 'dangerous and unethical' reopening plans - KRDO

 The British Medical Association has also objected to the plans.

-More than 32,000 new infections were reported Wednesday, with a sharp increase in new cases reported for July.
+More than 32,000 new infections were reported in the UK Wednesday, with a sharp increase in new cases reported for July.
+The country has been one of the worst affected in Europe during the pandemic, with more than 128,000 deaths and almost 5 million cases.

 The-CNN-Wire

-Note: This story has been updated to clarify that the 86.4% of Britons who have received at least one dose of Covid-19 vaccine are adults.